-In response to your call for public consultation regarding the proposed changes to the Scope of Practice for Dental Therapists, Dental Hygienists and Oral Health Therapists, please accept the following submission on behalf of the Dental Specialists Society of Western Australia (DSSWA).
-The society represents 71% of registered Dental Specialists within the state of Western Australia.
+In response to your call for public consultation regarding the proposed changes to the Scope of Practice for Dental Therapists, Dental Hygienists and Oral Health Therapists, please accept the following submission.

 Regulation of the profession of Dentistry was introduced at the turn of last century to minimise public harm and to aid the public in identifying registered and appropriately educated practitioners.
 The role of the Dental Board of Australia and AHPRA within society is primarily the protection of the health of individuals within the community.
 It is essential that this role is maintained and takes precedent over a perceived need to make public health decisions on accessibility to health care.